ibm-cloud-docs/vpc/file_storage_vpc_about.md

 # About {{site.data.keyword.filestorage_vpc_short}}
 {: #file-storage-vpc-about}

-{{site.data.keyword.filestorage_vpc_full}} is a zonal file storage offering that provides NFS-based file storage services.
+{{site.data.keyword.filestorage_vpc_full}} provides NFS-based file storage services within the VPC Infrastructure.
 You can create file shares in an availability zone within a region.
 You can share them with multiple virtual server instances within the same zone or other zones in your region, across multiple VPCs.
-You can also limit access to a file share to a specific virtual server instance within a VPC and encrypt the data in transit.
+You can also limit access to a file share to a specific virtual server instance or group of instances within a VPC, and encrypt the data in transit.
 {: shortdesc}

 ## Overview